SoftInstigate/restheart/README.md

 1. Secure Identity and Access Management.
 1. REST API with JSON messages.

-RESTHeart is a **REST API Microservice for MongoDB** which provides server-side Data, Identity and Access Management for Web and Mobile applications.
+RESTHeart is a **REST API for MongoDB** which provides server-side Data, Identity and Access Management for Web and Mobile applications.

 RESTHeart is: